tanmay-sarkar-hub/mathematical_optimization/README.md

 # Mathematical Optimization

-This is a repository of simple examples on mathematical optimization using scipy, pyomo, ipopt, mip, cbc, etc.
+This is a repository of simple examples on mathematical optimization (linear, mixed integer, non-linear) using scipy, pyomo, ipopt, mip, cbc, etc.

 ##### To know more:
 >SciPy Optimize https://docs.scipy.org/doc/scipy/reference/tutorial/optimize.html